ggn1/O2cw/README.md

 Gayathri Girish Nair: Maintains this repository, Key contributor of the project.
 (Student, Heriot-Watt University)

-Wesley Barreto: Key contributor to the project.
+Wesley G Barreto: Key contributor to the project.
 (Student, Heriot-Watt University)

 Emmanuel Jumbo: Key contributor to the project.